GLOBAL MARKETS-Equities drop as evidence mounts of deep global recession

 NEW YORK, April 1 (Reuters) - World equity markets began the new quarter with steep losses on Wednesday as evidence mounted that the coronavirus pandemic was sending the global economy into a deep recession.

-Traders headed for the safety of government bonds, the dollar and gold following sharp slowdowns in manufacturing activity in Japan and Germany, one day after data showed U.S. consumer confidence fell to 3-year lows.
+Traders headed for the safety of government bonds, the dollar and gold following sharp slowdowns in manufacturing activity in Japan and Germany, one day after data showed U.S. consumer confidence fell to three-year lows.
+New orders for U.S.-made goods fell to an 11-year low and private payrolls fell for the first time since 2017.

-The pan-European STOXX 600 sank 2.7%, while MSCI’s gauge of stocks across the globe shed 1.11%.
-Tokyo’s Nikkei slumped 4.5% after the worst plunge in factory activity in almost a decade.
+MSCI’s gauge of stocks across the globe sank 3.09% following a 4.5% drop in Tokyo’s Nikkei and broad declines in Europe.
+The index is now down about 25% for the year to date.

-On Wall Street, major benchmarks opened sharply lower after President Donald Trump warned late Tuesday that maintaining social distancing guidelines for the next 30 days would be a “matter of life and death.”
+On Wall Street, major benchmarks were sharply lower after President Donald Trump warned late Tuesday that maintaining social distancing guidelines for the next 30 days would be a “matter of life and death.”

 “President Trump’s warning about two dreadful weeks ahead and 100,000 - 240,000 deaths in the coming months is definitely putting a negative tone on the market,” said Societe Generale strategist Kit Juckes.
 “It is pretty risk-off out there.
 It is definitely a day of lower bonds yields, falling equity indexes and tin hats.”